Hydraulic Power Pack

 Diffusers

-It is used in combination with return-line filter to slow down the return fluid.
+It is combined with a return-line filter to slow down the return fluid.
 The reduced velocity prevents foaming and re-suspension of deposited dirt.
 It reduces turbulence/noise.

 Magnetic Tank Cleaners

-Tank cleaners with permanent magnets can be used for attracting and holding the abrasive ferrous particles.
+Tank cleaners with permanent magnets can attract and hold abrasive ferrous particles.

 Joji Parambath